 - How durable is the device when bumped or dropped?

-DUTs used for reliability testing are pushed to their limits and often their braking point.
+DUTs used for reliability testing are pushed to their limits and often their breaking point.
 These devices are discarded or recycled after being tested.
 Repaired and refurbished products undergo less rigorous testing.
 Refurbished DUTs are typically sold or placed back in use if they pass the testing phase.